TaoJiang-code/legged_lab/README.md

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 The version should be `2.2.1`.
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

+- Before cloning this repository, make sure you have installed `git lfs`.

 - Clone this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):